 $ chmod u+w way/to/your/file.txt

 This will add you compose authorization for the proprietor of the File.
-If you really want to give composed consent to a gathering, you can utilize “g” rather than “u.”
+If you want to give composed consent to a gathering, you can utilize “g” rather than “u.”
 On the off chance that you want to give composed consent to everybody, you can utilize “a” (for “all”) rather than “u” or “g.”

-Check to assume that the File is open in another application or Vim case.
+Ensure that the File is open in another application or Vim case.

 If the File is open in one more application or example of Vim, you will not have the option to save changes to it.
-To check to assume the File is open in another application and you can utilize the order in the terminal.
+To check to, assume the File is open in another application and you can utilize the order in the terminal.
 Here is a model:

 This will show you a rundown of cycles that have the File open.
-Assuming you see another application or Vim occurrence filled, and you must close it before saving changes in Vim.
+Assuming you see another application or Vim occurrence filled, you must close it before saving changes in Vim.

-Visit: E212 Can T Open File for Writing: Finally Debugged
+See Also: E212 Can T Open File for Writing: Finally Debugged

 See Also: Font Not Showing Up In Word Mac- Step By Step Guide